Beauty

 Is there such a thing as “green” retinol?

-Did you there is a green alternatiive to retinol?
-Meet Bakuchiol!
-This plant-based ingredient found in the leaves and seeds of the Psoralea Corylifolia plant has many of the same benefits as retinol.
-You can also find it in food substances in the form of carotenoids (which are vitamin A derivatives).
-“The foods that are the richest in retinol are cod liver oil and offal as well as butter, cream, cheese and eggs.
-Carotenoids can mainly be found in orange coloured fruit and vegetables, as well as in green vegetables,” explains Valérie Leduc.
+This plant-derived ingredient, found in the leaves and seeds of the Psoralea Corylifolia plant, acts like retinol.
+It is also found in food in the form of carotenes (derived from vitamin A).
+"The foods richest in retinol are cod liver oil and organ meats, while the most commonly consumed products are butter, cream, cheese and eggs.
+Carotenes are found mainly in orange fruits and vegetables, as well as green vegetables “ , explains Valérie Leduc.

 The retinol selection